gregora/voiceover-graphic/README.md

 ## How do I use it?
 Simple, run this by using `python3 main.py`.
-A prompt should open, asking you to provide the path to all the necessary files You will need:
+A prompt should open, asking you to provide the path to all the necessary files.
+You will need:
 * A sound file (.wav, .mp3, etc.)
 * A logo file (.png, .jpg, etc.)